immannan/elasticsearch/md/Lab_4.md

 the given time.

-### Note

-Please note that all the data included in this example is synthetic.
-Although the names of customers, users, and MAC addresses look realistic, the data was generated using a simulator.
-The data doesn\'t belong to any real customers.

 Now that we know what our data represents and what each record represents, let\'s load the data in our local instance.